augcog/OpenARK/README.md

 OpenCV prior to 3.2.0 does not offer prebuilt VC14+ binaries.
 Running VC12 OpenCV binaries with VC14 will result in memories errors in findCountours().
 If you are using VC12+ to compile OpenARK, you will need to use CMake to rebuilt OpenCV from source.
 We have used OpenCV 3.2.0 which comes with OpenCV binaries for VC14 to avoid this problem when using Visual Studio 2015.

-If you use `using namespace Intel::RealSense;` you will receive the error `Hand::Ambiguous symbol` hence when accessing methods and class members of RealSense use `Intel::RealSense`

 ## Getting help